jsdom/jsdom/Contributing.md

 jsdom is, as said in our tagline, “A JavaScript implementation of the DOM and HTML standards.”
 Anything that helps us be better at that is welcome.

+## Yarn

+We use the [Yarn](https://yarnpkg.com/) package manager to manage dependencies and run the scripts defined in `package.json`.
+It is similar to npm, but contains fewer bugs for our purposes.
+If you make changes which add or remove dependencies, make sure you commit the `yarn.lock` file which it generates.

+You can probably get away with using npm for most contributions, as long as you are not adding or removing dependencies.
+You'll have to mentally translate the Yarn commands we give into npm ones, however.

 ## Architecture

 jsdom is a blend of old and new code.
 Some of its older and less-touched corners may look different from newer work.
 Here we'll describe the modern setup, but you might encounter parts of the codebase that don't fit this model, or that seem unnecessarily baroque (like the directory structure in `lib/`).